 When it comes to upping your style overall, Barron and I agree: Having a closet stocked with classic men’s pieces is the way to go.

-Does that mean there’s no room for trends in your wardrobe?
+Does that mean there’s no room for new men’s fashion trends in your wardrobe?
 No way!
 Add trendy touches to classic outfits for a fresh look.

 Check out this e-mail I got from a reader of mine named Tyler:

 “One thing I’d like help on is getting out of the rut of wearing the same pant/shirt combos to work.
 I try to mix it up but I’m bored with it.”